Top 20 Interpersonal Skills Employers Love (and Why They Do)

 Some specific examples of interpersonal skills that would fall under the category of verbal communication are public speaking, conflict management, persuasion, negotiation and collaboration.

-2. Written communication
+Written communication

-In the age of emails and instant messenger, written communication is a hugely important skill in the workplace.
+In the age of emails and instant messengers, written communication is a hugely important skill in the workplace.
 With the average worker spending 28% of their day reading and answering emails, written communication skills are a necessity for most professional jobs.

 Written communication skills include being able to convey a message effectively through writing, adapting your tone of voice, and thinking about the audience.
-Therefore, persuasion, empathy, and collaboration are three specific types of interpersonal skills that fall under written communication.
+Therefore, persuasion, empathy and collaboration are three specific types of interpersonal skills that fall under written communication.

-3. Non-verbal communication
+Non-verbal communication

-4. Active listening
+Active listening

 A sign of exceptional interpersonal skills isn’t only being adept at sending your message across clearly, but also accurately receiving messages from others.
 And for this reason, active listening is a key interpersonal skill.